rsmmr/hilti/hilti/doc/internals/extending.rst

   * Decorate a function with ~~convertTypeToLLVM if it's a ~~StorageType.

-  * Decorate a function with ~~convertTypeToC if it's a ~~StorageType and needs a separate type conversion when used as parameter for a C function call.
+  * Decorate a function with ~~convertTypeToC if it's a ~~StorageType.
+Add a docstring to the decorated function which explains how the the type is mapped to C; the docstring will show up in the documentation automatically.

   * Create a visitor for each of the new type's instructions

 - Add run-time type information (RTTI) in :file:`libhilti`: